Manta Point Maldives

 Best Time to Dive: August - November

-Lankan Manta Point is a seasonal dive site on the south eastern side of North Male Atoll and in the final months of the south west monsoon season, which runs from May to November, Lankan Manta Point truly comes alive.
+Lankan Manta Point is a seasonal dive site on the southeastern side of North Male Atoll and in the final months of the south-west monsoon season, which runs from May to November, Lankan Manta Point truly comes alive.
 The dive site takes its name from the nearby island Lankanfinolhu (which translates to Paradise) and the manta cleaning stations that are located here.

 What to See:

-The dive site is a gentle sloping reef that has three cleaning stations where the mantas queue up to use the services of the cleaner wrasse living there.
+The dive site is a gently sloping reef that has three cleaning stations where the mantas queue up to use the services of the cleaner wrasse living there.
 Lucky divers can hover slightly away and below the cleaning station watching as the mantas come again and again and again!
 Whilst Manta Rays are the main draw to this dive site the is also a lot of fishy action going on here.
 As this reef also acts as a huge cleaning station, many visitors check in to the area.
-Regular signtings include white tip reef sharks, eagle rays, hump head wrasse, barracuda and hawksbill turtles.
+Regular sightings include white tip reef sharks, eagle rays, hump head wrasse, barracuda and hawksbill turtles.
 Also check in the cracks and crevices for lobster, moray eels, shrimp, octopus and other cool critters hanging around.